RELATES TO: KRS 218A.205, 311.420, 311.480

 (a) Barry University School of Podiatric Medicine, Miami Shores, Florida;

-(c) College of Podiatric Medicine and Surgery, Des Moines, Iowa;
+(c) Des Moines University College of Podiatric Medicine and Surgery, Des Moines, Iowa;

-(e) New York College of Podiatric Medicine, New York, New York;
+(f) New York College of Podiatric Medicine, New York, New York;;

-(g) Pennsylvania College of Podiatric Medicine, Philadelphia, Pennsylvania;
+(h) Temple University School of Podiatric Medicine, Philadelphia, Pennsylvania; and

 (2) All other schools or colleges of podiatry shall have academic standards and requirements equivalent to the schools or colleges listed above as evaluated by the board in order to be approved by the board.
-Evaluation of the academic standards and requirements shall be made by the board after an applicant has filed an application for a license with the board.
+Evaluation of the academic standards and requirements shall be made by the board after an applicant has filed an Application for Podiatry License with the board.

 Section 2.
-(1) Every applicant, otherwise eligible to take the examination pursuant to the provisions of KRS 311.420, shall file a completed Application for Examination with the board at its principal office at least forty (40) days prior to the date of the examination in order to be eligible to take the examination.
+(1) Every applicant, otherwise eligible to take the examination pursuant to the provisions of KRS 311.420, shall file a completed and notarized Application for Podiatry License with the board at its principal office at least forty (40) days prior to the date of the examination in order to be eligible to take the examination.

-(3) The fee for the examination or reexamination shall be $250 and shall be paid when the application for examination or reexamination is filed with the board.
+(3) The fee for the examination or reexamination shall be $250 and shall be paid when the Application for Podiatry License is filed with the board.
 The fee shall be made payable to the Kentucky State Treasurer in United States currency by certified check, cashier's check, or postal money order and shall not be refundable.

 (4) Any applicant who fails to attain a passing score as required by the board may apply to the board for reexamination.

 Section 3.
-(1) Prior to approval for examination, an applicant shall:
+(1) Prior to approval for licensure, an applicant shall:

-(c) Report to the board, with the Application for Examination, any conviction or disciplinary action on a license held by the applicant relating to prescribing or dispensing controlled substances.
+(c) Report to the board, with the Application for Podiatry License, any conviction or disciplinary action on a license held by the applicant relating to prescribing or dispensing controlled substances.